GRAAL-Research/poutyne/docs/source/examples/classification_and_regression.rst

     momentum = 0.5
     W = 1.3 # the weight of regression loss
     set_seeds(42)
-    imagenet_mean = [0.485, 0.456, 0.406]  # mean of the ImageNet dataset for normalizing
+    gender_index = 20 # in the CelebA dataset gender information is the 21th item in the attributes vector. imagenet_mean = [0.485, 0.456, 0.406]  # mean of the ImageNet dataset for normalizing
     imagenet_std = [0.229, 0.224, 0.225]  # std of the ImageNet dataset for normalizing
     device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')